dckmedia/TozedP11_Openwrt/Step 1 - Backup existing firmware.md

 <img src="https://github.com/dckmedia/TozedP11_Openwrt/blob/main/pin_configuration.JPG" alt="CHA341a pin config" width="600">

 Use [flashrom](https://github.com/flashrom/flashrom) if you are using Linux or use [AsProgrammer dregmod](https://github.com/therealdreg/asprogrammer-dregmod)r for windows to backup the existing full flash of your device.

+Keep the spi backup in secure location so you can write it back using the CHA341a Programmer if needed.